-Install MSys2 from the hore you have MSys2 you can install any necessary package via its package manager pacman, e.g
+Install MSys2 from the homepage or use a package manager like Chocolatey.
+Once you have MSys2 you can install any necessary package via its package manager pacman, e.g

 '''

 pacman -S <name of package>

 '''

 Some tools like CMake are nice to have a system-wide install.
 In this case just make sure that the tools are listed in the PATH.